yanganzhi-sst/ai-mood-tracker/README.md

 Mood Line Chart – Your mood trend over time
 Emotion Bar Chart – How often each emotion appears Recent Entries List
-Emoji – 😊, 😰, 😢, etc. for each emotion
+Emoji – 😊, 😰, 😢 for each emotion
 Mood – Name of the emotion
 Date – When you wrote it
 Preview – First part of your journal entry